jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 - find out how to look up documentation for a clojure function
 - figure out snippets
 - how to handle the annoying matching parens in lisp code.
 What is that coming from?
 How to make it smarter?
+  - update: looks like it's coming from sexpr stuff
 - How to filter diagnostics for just errors for example?
 - look in to diagnostic signs, virtual text, etc. See https://smarttech101.com/nvim-lsp-diagnostics-keybindings-signs-virtual-texts/#severity_signs_in_nvim_lsp_diagnostics
-- ok, let's see how much lag there is when typing in iterm2.
-It seems about the same tbh?
-Maybe it's an autocomplete thing, can I debounce that somehow?
-- figure out why tsserver keeps running out of memory on our codebase
+- figure out why I'm getting a "cannot parse tsconfig.eslint.json" errors

 ## null-ls